Harry Bailey: Early life and training

 Bailey was born in Picton, New South Wales, to Jack Nelson Bailey, a stationmaster and railway officer, and Ruth Kathleen Bailey née Smith.
 He attended Christian Brothers College, Waverley, then enrolled in science at the University of Sydney in 1940.
 Unable to complete his studies at the time for financial reasons, he earned extra money by taking a position as a pharmacist's assistant.
 Then he went back to study medicine at Sydney University, graduating in medicine 1951 and in psychiatry in 1954.
 He was awarded the Norton Manning memorial prize for psychiatry and the Major Ian Vickery prize for paediatrics.

-From December 1954, he spent fifteen months on a World Health Organization fellowship in North America and Europe, where he observed the sedation techniques, psychosurgery, and electroconvulsive therapy methods of Ewan Cameron in Canada, William Sargant in the UK, and Lars Leksell in Sweden.
+From December 1954, he spent fifteen months on a World Health Organization fellowship in North America and Europe, where he observed the sedation techniques, psychosurgery, and electroconvulsive therapy methods of Ewen Cameron in Canada, William Sargant in the UK, and Lars Leksell in Sweden.

 Whereas most of his compatriots who specialized in psychiatry sought out their advanced further training in Britain, Bailey worked in Louisiana with Robert Heath of Tulane University.
 He also studied electroconvulsive therapy and surgical and pharmacological care under Sir William Trethowan and Cedric Howell Swanton back in Australia.
 Bailey had shunned psychoanalysis - also known as "the talking cure" - as a treatment for psychiatric problems, and instead chose to focus on what he deemed to be more conventionally practical and pragmatic treatments like drug therapy and "psychosurgery".